Robert Muller

 about

-He studied closely with Blue Note jazz great Dr. Andrew Hill at Portland State University for several years and performed extensively on the West Coast doing everything from local Portland jazz gigs to touring with a Shriner’s Circus in British Columbia and working as a sideman with Iranian pop stars.
+He was born and raised in Portland, Oregon where he studied closely with Blue Note jazz great Dr. Andrew Hill at Portland State University.
+He performed extensively on the West Coast doing everything from local jazz gigs to touring with a Shriner’s Circus in British Columbia to working as a sideman with Iranian pop stars.

 After moving to Santa Fe, New Mexico some eleven years later, he quickly started to do studio work and performances with Grammy-winning guitarist Larry Mitchell for several award-winning artists, including NAMMY-winning singer and songwriter Shelley Morningsong.

 He co-leads the modern jazz project Kodama Trio, whose eponymous debut album received 2016 New Mexico Music Awards for Best Jazz CD and Best Jazz Single.
-He is the pianist for Entourage Jazz, winners of Albuquerque Magazine’s Best Band in Albuquerque for 2022, and he was proud to participate in their Entourage Swings the Bayou tour of Louisiana in the fall of 2022.
 He records and performs with Ryan Montano, most recently on the 2023 single Future Smooth, and appears with New Mexico artists like Hillary Smith, Artha Meadors, Rodney Bowe, David Turner, and Ron Crowder.
-In 2023 he joined the Delbert Anderson Quartet as their first-ever pianist.

 Robert has also been a regular sideman and collaborator with Mvskoke poet/author/musician Joy Harjo in venues and festivals as far-flung as Anchorage, Alaska, and the Public Theater in New York City.
 In 2019, Robert was honored to appear with her at her inauguration as the 23rd US Poet Laureate at the Library of Congress.
 Video of the event can be found on the Library of Congress’s YouTube Channel.